 Sources of lead

 Lead is commonly found in a variety of places throughout our environment.
-While lead is rarely found in our source waters and there are no known lead service lines in the water system, lead can be found in some homes.
+While lead is rarely found in our source waters and there are no known lead service lines in the water system, lead can be found in the plumbing of some homes.

 In Portland, lead enters drinking water from the corrosion (wearing away) of household plumbing materials containing lead.
 These materials include lead-based solder used to join copper pipe – commonly used in homes built or plumbed between 1970 and 1985 –and brass components and faucets.
 Lead in household plumbing can dissolve into drinking water when water sits in those pipes for several hours – such as overnight or while people are at work or school.